Architecture

 Snowpark Container Services:

-• The Workbench Service is run with a Snowflake internally hosted Posit Workbench docker image.
+• The Workbench Service runs a Snowflake-hosted Workbench container image.

 • The Workbench Service performs a license check for an Advanced Workbench tier license.